 All programming work is submitted

 As the semester proceeds, your marks will be updated and recorded in

-two 45-minute lectures will be available via LMS each week.
+Two 45-minute lectures will be presented each week.

 You are strongly encouraged to keep up with the lecture material